flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

     $ curl --request POST "http://${RPI}/msgMode" --data \
          "msg=${MSG}&noScroll=1&bounce=1&timeout=${TIMEOUT}&x=${X}"

-There are more knobs you can tweak than the example above; but that should give you an idea of how to make it go.
+There are more knobs you can tweak than the example above, but that should give you an idea of how to make it go.

 <span id=messagemodeinfo />
-### The message mode of the led matrix display
+### The Message Mode of the Led Matrix Display

-As mentioned earlier, while in **message mode** there 3 parts that you can tweak:
+As mentioned earlier, while in _message mode_ there 3 parts that you can tweak:

-1. main message
+1. Main Message
-1. background messages
+1. Background Messages
-1. background images
+1. Background Images

-By the way, the code that serves the pages that provide these options is in [webHandlerInternal.cpp][webHandlerMsgMode].
+The code that serves the pages that provide these options is in [webHandlerInternal.cpp][webHandlerMsgMode].
-The code that handles the options and make it happen is in [displayInternal.cpp][doHandleMsgModePost].
+The code that handles the options and makes it happen is in [displayInternal.cpp][doHandleMsgModePost].

-Let me talk a bit about each one of the 3 parts mentioned above.
+Here's a bit about each one of the 3 parts mentioned above.

 #### Main Message ####

     :::uri
     http://${RPI}/msgMode

-This represents the _main_ text you want displayed in the screen.
-When it comes to attributes, the sky is the limit on what you can implement, but these are the ones I started with:
+This represents the _main_ text you want to be displayed in the screen.
+When it comes to attributes, the sky's the limit on what you can implement, but these are the ones I started with:

 - **msg**: what characters to display
 - **font**: font to use for the message text.
 That is [enumerated here][fontsEnum]
 - **alternateFont**: as the text scrolls (or bounce) out, change the font used (boolean)
-- **confetti**: use to sprinkle random dots around display.
+- **confetti**: use to sprinkle random dots around the display.
 The biggest the value, the more dots (integer)
 - **bounce**: indicate whether text has the jumping effect (boolean)
 - **noScroll**: indicate whether text moves like a stock market ticker effect (boolean)
 - **blink**: make it flash (boolean)